nythrox/effects.js/docs/handlers.md

 #### Resume
+> resume: (continuation, value) => Action

-Calling resume will resume the program with a value, and then return the result of the resumed program after it finishes running up to the point of the handler.
+Calling resume will resume the continuation with a value, and then return the result of the resumed program after it finishes running up to the point of the handler (that gave you the continuation).

 ### Return